 The small solution for big power

-In the AOC, individual fibers are bundled into a robust DIN housing which also houses the transceivers for converting the optical signals into electrical signals.
+In the AOC, individual fibres are bundled into a robust DIN housing which also houses the transceivers for converting the optical signals into electrical signals.
 This housing meets the stricter requirements for railway and industry that define robustness and EMC compatibility.
-The cables can be guided straight or angled because there is an optimal built-in bend protection and strain relief mechanism for the fibers.
+The cables can be guided straight or angled because there is an optimal built-in bend protection and strain relief mechanism for the fibres.

 HARTING's solution is smaller, more robust, safer to use and much faster and cheaper to service.
 Overall, the customer receives a solution that is not only more reliable, but also significantly cheaper over its entire service life.
 We bring movement into the future: with HARTING's Active-Optic cabling.

 Your benefits at a glance:

 - The one-time plug-in connection saves time during servicing